EuroDesert Roses: Spolight on Hybrid Musks

 For those of you who have asked if it is too late to plant them, Cliff has comments on that in his post which I include below.
 To that I will also add the common sense comment:

-If you would by a 5 gallon pot from your local nursery to add to the garden, then you should have the same confidence with Cliff's shippings.
+If you would by a 5 or 15 gallon pot from your local nursery to add to the garden, then you should have the same confidence with Cliff's shippings.

 "Since we continue to receive inquiries asking whether it's now too late to receive and plant our roses, I'll repeat what I wrote in the last update.
 The answer is a resounding, "No, it isn't!"
 These are not the type of bare root roses you might have ordered and received in the past.
 They are not dormant plants that were dug weeks or months ago and stored at cool temperatures.
 These are actively growing mature rose bushes that are dug from the garden, cut back, soaked and packed for shipping, and they arrive at your home full of life and ready to burst forth with new growth.